Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 alexa = Robot.new("Alexa")
 ```

+[insert image of robot object]

-If we invoke the `p` method on our `alexa` 'Robot' object, the following is returned...
+If we invoke the `p` method on our `alexa` Robot object, the following is returned...

 ```ruby
 p alexa